 Bishop Ullathorne Catholic School Governors

 Governing bodies are the key strategic decision-making body in every school.
 It is their job to set the school’s strategic framework.
 This includes ensuring the school has a long-term strategic vision.
-The governing body agree the strategic priorities, aims and objectives for the school and agree the policies, plans and targets for how to achieve them.
-They check on progress and review regularly their strategic framework for the school in the light of that progress.
+The governing body agrees the strategic priorities, aims and objectives for the school and the policies, plans and targets for how to achieve them.
+It checks on progress and reviews the strategic framework for the school in the light of that progress.

-This is a demanding role for our volunteer governors who are a group of representatives of parents, staff, the local community, the local authority and the Catholic Church.
+This is a demanding role for our volunteer governors who represent of parents, staff, the local community, the local authority and the Catholic Church.
 Their role includes:

-understanding their strategic role – building a productive and supportive relationship with the Headteacher while holding him to account for school performance and taking hard strategic decisions in the light of objective data;
+understanding their strategic role – building a productive and supportive relationship with the Headteacher while holding them to account for school performance and taking hard strategic decisions in the light of objective data;

 ensuring they have the necessary skills and commitment, including challenging the school to bring about improvement and hold leaders to account for performance;

 appointing an effective Chair to lead and manage the governing body

 evaluating their performance regularly in the light of Ofsted expectations and other good practice; and

 making changes as necessary to improve their effectiveness.

 The Governors undertake their duties through a series of meetings which meet half termly.